 Police officers are members of either the Police Pension Scheme or the New Police Pension Scheme, collectively known as the Police Pension Scheme, which is a wholly unfunded scheme administered by the Chief Constable.
-The Commissioner makes contributions to the Pension Fund based on a percentage of officers' pensionable salaries.
-The regulations governing funding arrangements require that if the Pension Fund does not have sufficient funds to meet the cost of pensions in any year the amount required to meet the deficit must be transferred from the Commissioner to the Pension Fund.
-100% of this deficit is recouped by the Commissioner in the form of a top-up grant paid by the Home Office.
+The Chief Constable makes contributions to the Pension Fund based on a percentage of officers' pensionable salaries.
+The regulations governing funding arrangements require that if the Pension Fund does not have sufficient funds to meet the cost of pensions in any year the amount required to meet the deficit must be transferred from the Police Fund to the Pension Fund.
+100% of this deficit is recouped by the Group in the form of a top-up grant paid by the Home Office.

-Police staff are members of the Tyne and Wear Pension Scheme, administered by South Tyneside Council.
-The Commissioner makes employer contributions on the basis of an agreed percentage of employees' contributions to the Tyne and Wear Pension Fund, based on an independent actuarial revaluation of the fund every three years.
-The Commissioner also has to meet the pension costs of employees who have left employment due to ill health or where early retirements have been agreed, and also makes additional contributions to make good the shortfall in the pension fund, known as deficiency payments.
+Police staff are members of the Tyne and Wear Pension Scheme, a Local Government Pension Scheme administered by South Tyneside Council.
+The Chief Constable makes employer contributions on the basis of an agreed percentage of employees' contributions to the Tyne and Wear Pension Fund, based on an independent actuarial revaluation of the fund every three years.
+The Chief Constable also has to meet the pension costs of employees who have left employment due to ill health or where early retirements have been agreed, and also makes additional contributions to make good the shortfall in the pension fund, known as deficiency payments.